-The program in Bioinformatics and Proteomics/Genomics at the University of Toledo offers a Certificate that can be earned either alone or in association with the degrees of Doctor of Philosophy (PhD) or Doctor of Medicine (MD).
+The program in Bioinformatics and Proteomics/Genomics, along with the Ohio Center of Excellence for Biomarker Research and Individualized Medicine at the University of Toledo, offers a Certificate that can be earned either alone or in association with the degrees of Doctor of Philosophy (PhD) or Doctor of Medicine (MD).
 The Certificate program is designed to fit smoothly into the doctoral programs with minimal extra time required.
-BPG also offers a Master of Science in Biomedical Sciences (MSBS) degree program.
-MSBS students follow a well-defined program that includes core courses, journal club, seminars, independent research, and electives in their area of interest.
-Both Certificate and MSBS students are trained in the theory, methods and applications of bioinformatics, proteomics, and genomics.
+BPG also offers a Master of Science in Biomedical Sciences (MSBS) degree.
+MSBS students follow a well-defined curriculum that includes core courses, journal club, seminars, independent research, and electives in their area of interest.
+Both Certificate and MSBS students are trained in the theory, methods and applications of bioinformatics, proteomics, genomics, and biomarker research.